ucbds-infra/otter-grader/docs/_build/_sources/test_files.md.txt

 While Otter uses OK format, there are a few caveats to the tests when using them with Otter.

 * Otter only allows a single suite in each test, although the suite can have any number of cases.
-This means that `test["suite"]` should be a list of length 1, whose only element is a `dict`.
+This means that `test["suite"]` should be a `list` of length 1, whose only element is a `dict`.
-* Otter has an additional key in the `test` dict, called `hidden`. `test["hidden"]` should evaluate to a boolean.
-This is used to indicate whether or not the test should be shown on Gradescope when students submit their work.
-If `test["hidden"]` is `True`, then all cases will be shown to students on Gradescope. **This is not to be confused with the `hidden` key of each case, which are ignored by Otter.**
+* Otter uses the `"hidden"` key of each test case only on Gradescope.
+When displaying results on Gradescope, the `test["suite"][<int>]["hidden"]` should evaluate to a boolean that indicates whether or not the test is hidden.
+The behavior of showing and hiding tests is described in [Grading on Gradescope](otter_generate.md).

 ## Writing OK Tests